Epidemiologist

 If you don't have a relevant MSc, you could work as an information analyst or officer, developing your skills and knowledge in data and statistics management, and then take further study to progress into an epidemiologist role.
 It's also possible to move into epidemiology after working in public health or public protection.

-If you have a degree in life sciences (e.g. biomedical sciences, biology, microbiology or biochemistry) and want to work in a clinical setting, you can apply for a place on the NHS Scientist Training Programme (STP) specialising in infection science.
-This three-year, full-time workplace-based training programme leads to more senior scientist roles in the NHS.
-As part of your training, you'll also study for an approved and accredited Masters degree in clinical science (infection science).
+If you have a degree in life sciences (e.g. biomedical sciences, biology, microbiology or biochemistry) and want to work in a clinical setting, you can qualify as a clinical scientist (infection sciences) through the NHS Scientist Training Programme (STP) (England and Wales).
+Separate schemes are available for Scotland and Northern Ireland.

 Skills